cmanske/COVID19-Excess-Deaths-R-Example/README.md

 ```
 ![Plot1](https://user-images.githubusercontent.com/14900746/149211444-6d1f08ab-2dc5-4452-8f82-4ae195d88ea1.png)

-The next few steps are to check for seasonality in the data
+The next few steps are to check for seasonality in the data.
-(We all know there is probably seasonality, even before checking, but let's check anyway)
 ```
 # EXPLORE SEASONALITY
 # Plot Overlapping Years by Month